Last Updated on May 10, 2022 by BTS 101

 Theme: BTS gets very introspective here, talking about the difference between their public and private selves, what it means to be a super mega international star versus just the everyday person you’ve always known yourself to be, and where they go from here as a group.
 Many of the songs from this era have truly beautiful and poetic lyrics and it is worth looking up translations for full understanding.
 In particular, Black Swan is an absolute masterpiece.
 The solo songs for each member are also more deeply personal than ever and worth a listen.

 MOTS: 7 was released literally one week before the world went into shutdown due to the COVID-19 crisis.
-So it didn’t get the support and promotion they intended, and its songs still have never been performed in front of a live audience.
+So it didn’t get the support and promotion they intended, and the planned MOTS:7 world tour was sadly cancelled.

 Releases in this era: Dynamite single with many remixes; BE album (although it is only 7 songs)